 Summary

-I'm a DevOps Engineer with over 12 years of experience managing Windows, Linux, UNIX, and Macintosh systems.
+Furthermore, as a DevOps Engineer, I have 23 years of experience managing Linux, UNIX, Windows, and OSX/macOS systems.
 This means that I look at the whole picture, not just System Administration or Software Development.
-Shepherding a system through the creation and deployment process, and seeing the customer pleasure at having things work the way they need it to, is a particular joy of mine.
-Making people's lives better is the point of technology, after all.
+Shepherding a system through the creation and deployment process, and seeing the customer’s happiness at having things work the way they need it to, is a particular joy of mine.
+Making people’s lives better is the point of technology, after all.

 I am comfortable in a wide range of working conditions.
-Work environments have been heterogeneous (Windows, OSX, and several flavors of Linux), small to medium sized (from 10 to 120 servers, 20 to 300 workstations), and mixed locations (all local to all remote teams).
+Work environments have been heterogeneous (several flavors of Linux, Windows, and OSX/macOS), small to medium sized (from 10 to 1200 servers, 20 to 300 workstations), and mixed locations (all local to all remote teams).
+Programming languages have included Python, PHP, Perl, and Java.

 Job History